 If you're a creator of a work, assigning a Creative Commons license tells others exactly how they can use your work and contributes to the spread of information and creation of new knowledge.
 Find out more about the licenses.

-You can find images, video, music, articles, and more with Creative Commons licenses to use in your work.
+You can find images, video, music, articles, and more with Creative Commons licenses.
 Wikimedia Commons is one source for images, sounds, and videos.

 Tisch can help you find a place to publish or share your work, evaluate an author’s contract, measure the impact of your publications, and pay article processing charges (APCs).
 Find out more on our Scholarly Publishing guide.